panzhangwang/getAwesomeness/README.md

 ```
 Then visit [http://localhost:3000/](http://localhost:3000/)

-## Features

-- Designed for all developers.
-- All awesomeness in a single place, simple layout.
--  Better organization on awesomeness category.
-- Easier navigation between categories or table of contents.
-- Content automaticly synchronized with github.
-- Allow custom list and use mongodb for list storage.
-- Open source and use for free.

 ## Steps to contribute a new awesome list

-1. Open file includes/left.html, add a link on the left sidebar.
-2. Open file lib/utils.js.
+1. Open file lib/utils.js.
 Follow some comments, it is simple to add a new one.

-That's it.
+2. Optional.
+Open file includes/left.html, add a link on the left sidebar.

 ## License

 MIT